Independent, AI-assisted research · Affiliate disclosure

 CurrentBody Skin LED Light Therapy Mask Series 2 Image: CurrentBody

 The CurrentBody Skin Series 2 is the mask most reviewers and dermatologists start with.
-It runs $399 with 236 LEDs delivering 633nm red and 830nm near-infrared across the full face per the CurrentBody Skin LED mask page (2026).
+It runs $469.99 with 236 LEDs — 110 red at 633nm, 110 near-infrared at 830nm, and 16 deep near-infrared at 1072nm — across the full face per the CurrentBody Skin LED mask page (2026).

 Check current price on Amazon →

-FDA 510(k) clearance came through K242593 in 2024 for the CurrentBody Skin LED 4-in-1 Zone Facial Mapping Mask per the FDA accessdata 510(k) record (2024).
+FDA 510(k) clearance came through K242593, cleared February 2025, for the CurrentBody LED 4-in-1 Zone Facial Mapping Mask per the FDA 510(k) premarket notification database record.
 It's an over-the-counter Class II device cleared for full-face wrinkle treatment.

 2. Omnilux Contour Face — Flexible Silicone Standard (Verdict: Best flexible silicone fit)